 The Bottom Line on Qualifying For a Mortgage

-Going through the process of buying a home and securing financing might seem intimidating, but as the buyer, you have control over your choices.
-By arming yourself with knowledge of the process and preparing in advance, you’re laying the groundwork to get a good mortgage for your new home.
+The process of applying for a mortgage and securing financing might seem intimidating, but breaking the process down into 10 steps can minimize stress.
+By arming yourself with knowledge of the mortgage application process and taking time to prepare, you can lay the groundwork to get a mortgage for your new home.